 Unfortunately, the holiday season is infamous for having an increase in drunk driving-related crashes, so much so that the National Safety Council (NSC) tracks fatal crashes within these periods specifically.
 In their forecast for this year, they estimate:

 During these periods, the percentage of alcohol-involved crashes is expected to range anywhere from 29% to 38%, which is higher than the annual national average.

 To reduce your likelihood of being involved in a DUI collision, make a backup plan for getting home safely if you choose to consume alcohol or stay in the location you are consuming it.
 Additionally, never get into a vehicle with someone who is under the influence of drugs or alcohol.

 The holiday season can provide more driving distractions than many assume.
 Bright decorations lining the roadways, weather changes, and general stress/fatigue from being around groups of people can all impact your driving ability.
 Add this on top of the possibility of driving with excited children in the backseat, and your attention can be elsewhere throughout the entire trip.

 While these are all a routine part of this season, commit to remaining attentive when on the roadway to ensure that you prevent avoidable collisions caused by distractions.

 Las Vegas Car Crash Attorneys

-Our Bertoldo, Baker, Carter, Smith & Cullen attorneys encourage you to have the safest holiday season possible by doing your part to reduce preventable collisions.
+Our Bertoldo, Carter, Smith & Cullen attorneys encourage you to have the safest holiday season possible by doing your part to reduce preventable collisions.
 However, even if you do everything correctly, understand the risk involved with traveling during this time of year.